This data provides information about the number and types of applications that Land Registry completed in May 2016.

 Notes to editors

-- Transaction Data is published on the fifteenth working day of each month.
-The June Transaction Data will be published at 11am on Tuesday 21 July 2015 at data.gov.uk
+Transaction Data is published on the 15th working day of each month.
+The June Transaction Data will be published at 11am on Thursday 21 July 2016 at data.gov.uk.

-- The monthly Transaction Data shows how many applications for first registrations, leases, transfers of part, dealings, official copies and searches lodged by Land Registry account customers were completed.
-For an explanation of the terms used, see Abbreviations used in the Transaction Data.
+The monthly Transaction Data shows how many applications for first registrations, leases, transfers of part, dealings, official copies and searches lodged by Land Registry account customers were completed.
+For an explanation of the terms used, read Abbreviations used in the transaction data.

 Senior Press Officer